9 signs of a malicious download

 What should you do?

-When in doubt, chicken out and don’t install.
+When in doubt, chicken out and don’t install!
 Close the browser if you have to.
-If it's truly legitimate software that you need to access a website, go directly to the vendor’s website to download.
+If it's software your organization offers, follow their installation procedures.
+If it's truly legitimate software that you need to access a website on your personal device, go directly to the vendor’s website to download.
 For example, if you absolutely need Adobe Acrobat, open a new browser window, surf to adobe.com, and install it from there.

 What if it's too late?

-Fire up your antivirus scanner to see if it detects any abnormal activity.
-Better yet, if you have a Windows computer, use Microsoft’s free Process Explorer utility that runs all active executables against up to 57 antivirus engines.
+Fire up your anti-virus scanner to see if it detects any abnormal activity.
+Better yet, if you have a Windows computer, use Microsoft’s free Process Explorer utility that runs all active executables against up to 57 anti-virus engines.
+More on this can be found here How to use Process Explorer to find and scan suspicious processes for malware